 What happens if I cannot afford the copayments for office visits that I would normally have had at Harvard University Health Services (HUHS)?

-You can receive care by phone (telephonic) or video (telehealth) with no co-payment with any BCBS PPO medical or behavioral health care provider until the Massachusetts state of emergency is lifted.
+You can receive care by phone (telephonic) or video (telemedicine) with no co-payment with any BCBS PPO medical or behavioral health care provider until the Massachusetts state of emergency is lifted.

 Still, we recognize that some students may experience financial hardship for some care as a result of this change and have created a temporary medical cost-sharing assistance program to help reduce some of these out-of-pocket costs.